-At manned climate stations soil temperature is measured by mercury-in-glass thermometers read by the observer.
+At manned climate stations soil temperature is measured by alcohol-in-glass thermometers read by the observer.

 Thermometers for the 10 cm measurement have a right angled bend in the tube so that the bulb may be buried in the soil at the required depth and the scale exposed horizontally above the surface for easy reading.

-Normal mercury-in-glass thermometers are suspended inside tubes for the 30 cm and 100 cm measurements.
+Normal alcohol-in-glass thermometers are suspended inside tubes for the 30 cm and 100 cm measurements.
 These thermometers are housed in an extra protective glass